treellama/shapefusion/branches/shapefusion-0.3/README.txt

 Notes
 -----
 Please be careful when editing your scenario with ShapeFusion.
-I had no problems so far, but it's still under development and it may corrupt your Shapes files, so be sure to keep backup copies.
+We had no problems so far, but it's still under development and it may corrupt your Shapes files, so be sure to keep backup copies.
 You shouldn't use versions before 0.3, as they are affected by a bug regarding frames minimum light intensity value.
-If you think your Shapes got corrupted by ShapeFusion, please let me know what happened.
+If you think your Shapes got corrupted by ShapeFusion, please let us know what happened.

 Object indexes start from 0, not 1.
 So if you have 12 bitmaps, the first is bitmap 0 (not 1) and the last is bitmap 11 (not 12).